steemit/condenser/src/app/help/en/faq.md

 [Section 107 of the Copyright Act](http://www.copyright.gov/title17/92chap1.html#107) provides the statutory framework for determining whether something is a fair use and identifies certain types of uses—such as criticism, comment, news reporting, teaching, scholarship, and research—as examples of activities that may qualify as fair use. **Steemit considers artistic variations of the Steemit logo that are used for non-commercial purposes, and are not used to harm Steemit users (i.e. through attraction to phishing sites), an instance of fair use.**

-Steemit also considers posts which are created on the Steem blockchain and earn rewards through the blockchain rewards mechanism an authorized form of commercial use.

 The blue Steem logo is licensed under Creative Commons CC0, meaning you’re free to copy, modify, or distribute (even for commercial purposes) without needing to ask permission or give attribution.

 <a href="/faq.html#Table_of_Contents_Steemit__Inc">^</a>